Iran in the bible

 Genesis

-Genesis 10:22 identifies Elam as a son of Shem, marking the Elamites as descendants of Noah through the Semitic line.
+Genesis 10:22 identifies Elam as a son of Shem, marking the Elamites as descendants of Noah through the Semitic line as was Abraham.
 Elam reappears in Genesis 14:1 with “Kedorlaomer, king of Elam,” who leads a coalition of four kings in battle against five cities in the Jordan Valley.
-This conflict draws Abraham into the biblical spotlight, as his nephew Lot is taken captive—setting the stage for a bold rescue and Abraham’s rise as a warrior of faith.
-Again, the Elamites lived in what today is southwestern Iran.
+This conflict draws Abraham into the biblical spotlight as his nephew Lot is taken captive—setting the stage for a bold rescue and Abraham’s rise as a warrior of faith.
+The Elamites lived in what today is southwestern Iran.

 Isaiah

-Isaiah lists Elam among the nations from which God will gather His scattered people in the end times: “On that day that the Lord will again recover with His hand the second time the remnant of His people who will remain, from Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, And from the islands of the sea” (Isaiah 11:11).
+Somewhere around the 722 BC exile of the northern kingdom of Israel by Assyria, Isaiah lists Elam among the nations from which God will gather His scattered people in the end times: “On that day that the Lord will again recover with His hand the second time the remnant of His people who will remain, from Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, And from the islands of the sea” (Isaiah 11:11).
+This verse describes a return of the Jewish people from the north, south, east and west such as happened in modern times.

 Jeremiah